sunschong/Zendesk-Challenge/README.md

 This python program will display 100 of your tickets from your Zendesk account.
 It will be run on the command line of either Mac or Windows operating systems.
 To run the Ticket Viewer program, download the file ticketview.py.

 # Note
+{Edit} My subdomain does not work anymore for testing.
 It is restricted to accessing the subdomain https://schong.zendesk.com only.
 To access your own domain, you would have to modify the url in ticketview.py to represent the subdomain you want to access (ex. https://{your-subdomain}.zendesk.com/api/v2/tickets.json).
 You would also need to modify the credentials needed, such as email or password.

 # Setup